L-Sherry/Localize-me/Documentation.md

 It is possible to point Localize-Me to a translated lang file instead of a pack file.
 However, this is deprecated and support for this may be removed in the future.
-Things are already complicated enough.
+Things are complicated enough already, and lang files cannot provide stale translation checking.

 If the map file is a function and it returns a function, then it is called as follows: